Michael R Privitera MD

 • Creating a “Manageable Cockpit” for Clinicians: A Shared Responsibility.
 JAMA IM.
 June 2018 Vol 178 (6): 741-2

-Integrated Model: Patient Safety and Clinician Wellbeing
+• Integrated Model: Patient Safety and Clinician Wellbeing Video Seminar Series for Quality and Patient Safety Professionals.
+Links to Videos

 Addressing Human Factors in Burnout and Delivery of Care (pdf)Download